necto/immich-slideshow/README.md

 ```

 The service will:
-1. Process all existing images in the originals directory
+- Process all existing images in the originals directory
+- Apply neural style transfer using the style image at `style/style.jpg`
+- Convert images to grayscale and resize them
-2. Watch for new files and process them immediately
+- Watch for new files and process them immediately
-3. Skip images that have already been processed
+- Skip images that have already been processed

-## Running the Image Server
+### Image Server

 After fetching and transforming images, run the image server:
 ```